symphco/mac-setup/Apps/README.md

 - [Alfred](http://www.alfredapp.com/): Replacement for spotlight.
 I'll mostly be upgrading to power pack.
 - [AppCleaner](http://www.freemacsoft.net/appcleaner/): Uninstall Apps.
 - [Caffeine](http://lightheadsw.com/caffeine/): Stops the machine from going into sleep mode.
-- [DoubleTwist](https://www.doubletwist.com/desktop/): Import your playlists, ratings, music and videos.
-Create new playlists to your heart's content.
-Rate your songs and videos.
-Play your music and videos and view all of your photos.
 - [Dropbox](https://www.dropbox.com/): File syncing to the cloud.
 It syncs files across all devices (laptop, mobile, tablet), and serves as a backup as well!
-- [F.lux](https://justgetflux.com/): f.lux makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.
 - [Google Drive](https://drive.google.com/): File syncing to the cloud too!
 Google Docs is a popular too to collaborate with others.
-- [Notebooks](http://www.notebooksapp.com/mac/): Notebooks for Mac allows you to share files with the mobile versions of Notebooks on the iPad and iPhone.
-And you can write notes in markdown.
-- [PDF Toolkit+](https://itunes.apple.com/us/app/pdf-toolkit-+/id545164971?mt=12): App to cut/split/merge pdfs easily.
-Really easy to use and works well.
 - [Pocket](https://getpocket.com): Save For Later.
 Put articles, videos or pretty much anything into Pocket.
 Save directly from your browser or from apps like Twitter, Flipboard, Pulse and Zite.
-- [SleepPillow](https://itunes.apple.com/us/app/sleep-pillow/id597419160?mt=12): Sleep Pillow plays sounds that create an ambient atmosphere for sleep enhancement at home, or for drowning out noise at work.
 - [Spectacle](http://spectacleapp.com/): Don't waste time resizing and moving your windows.
 Spectacle makes this very easy and is open source.
 - [Timing](http://timingapp.com/): Keep track of the time you spend with your Mac.
-- [Tomighty](http://www.tomighty.org/): A free desktop timer for the Pomodoro Technique.
-- [Total Finder](http://totalfinder.binaryage.com/): Adds tabs and improves the Finder to a great deal.
 - [Transmission](http://www.transmissionbt.com/): A fast, easy and free BitTorrent client.
 - [Unarchiver](http://wakaba.c3.cx/s/apps/unarchiver.html): Compress/Uncompress app.
 Supported file formats include Zip, Tar-GZip, Tar-BZip2, RAR, 7-zip, LhA, StuffIt and many other old and obscure formats.